Azure/azure-sdk-for-js/sdk/documenttranslator/ai-document-translator-rest/samples/v1/typescript/README.md

 disableDocsMs: true
 ---

-# Azure Document Translator client library samples for TypeScript
+# Azure Document Translator rest client library samples for TypeScript

-These sample programs show how to use the TypeScript client libraries for Azure Document Translator in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for Azure Document Translator rest in some common scenarios.

 | **File Name**                             | **Description**                               |
 | ----------------------------------------- | --------------------------------------------- |